apache/beam/website/www/site/content/en/blog/python-improved-annotations.md

 strings = numbers | beam.ParDo(IntToStr())
 ```

-These type hints will actively hook into the internal Beam typing system to
+These typehints will actively hook into the internal Beam typing system to
 play a role in pipeline type checking, and runtime type checking.

 So how does this work?